MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

+**Dot notation:** A way to access an objects property.

+**Objects:** Objects are a way to store related information about a single entity (like a book: title, pages, author, publish year) in one place.
+With object we model things.

+Object are created with a variable name and opening and closing curly braces:

+    let myBook = {

+    }

+Inside we need to define the various properties (properties describes the pieces of data stored on an object) for the object.

+        let myBook = {
+            title: 'Ego is the enemy'
+        }

+Above we have an object with a single property (title), and that propertys value is a string: 'Ego is the enemy'.
+We can add as many properties as we want to an object.

+To retrieve information (object properties) we use dot notation

+    console.log(myBook.title) // "Ego is the enemy"

+We also use dot notation to set / change the value in an object.

+    myBook.title = 'The obstacle is the way'

 **Template strings (ES6):** Introduced in ES6 as an easier way to combine / concatenate strings.

 To create a template string, we need to use back-ticks.
 In the part where we want to inject another value, we use a dollar sign ($) followed by opening and closing curly braces.
 Inside we add a JavaScript expression pointing to wanted value.